 Your Title Here

 Project logo, if applicable

-Name: [your name] ([your degree programme, if applicable]) Supervisor: [if applicable]
+Name: [your name] ([your degree programme]) Supervisor: [your supervisor's name]

 Abstract

 Write a brief abstract here.
-This should be between 70 - 150 words long.
+This should be between 70 - 150 words long, and should include: the broader context of your work; how your project fits into this; what your role in the project was; what you found.
+These themes should then form the subject of each of the sections of your poster.

+2 Content

-2 Content Title: your title needs to tell enough of a story to let the casual reader passing along the corridor what the poster is about.
+Title: your title needs to tell enough of a story to let the casual reader passing along the corridor what the poster is about.
 The title should include, if possible, both the specific work you are doing as well as the international project you are involved with (if applicable).
 The title should also work for a non-expert reader.
 If necessary you can give a subtitle to offer further explanation.
+You might want to pass your titles by your supervisor to get some hints

 Content: keep jargon and acronyms to a minimum; where you use concepts that would not be understood by a non-expert, they must be explained.
 This applies in the title as well as throughout the body of the poster.

 You should aim to get as much information as possible across to your reader; clarity of explanation is very important as well.
+Your target audience is not your fellow experts in the field!

-Make sure everything is aligned The more pictures your poster has, the better it will look!
+Make sure everything is aligned

+The more pictures your poster has, the better it will look!